 Also, don’t forget to check out our 10 Day Galapagos Itinerary for a land-based tour to the amazing archipelago.

 Where are the Galapagos Islands located

-The Galapagos Islands are an archipelago of volcanic islands west of Ecuador mainland and consists of eighteen main islands, three smaller islands and 107 rocks.
+The Galapagos Islands are an archipelago of volcanic islands west of Ecuador’s mainland and consist of eighteen main islands, three smaller islands, and 107 rocks.

-Some islands like the Darwin Island are located in the northern hemisphere and others like for example Española Island in the southern hemisphere.
+Some islands like Darwin Island are located in the northern hemisphere, and others, like for example Española Island in the southern hemisphere.

-The Galapagos Islands are one of the most remote islands on earth and the lack of fresh water prevented people to settle down for a long time.
+The Galapagos Islands are one of the most remote islands on earth, and the lack of freshwater prevented people from settling down for a long time.